-Nashville International Center for Empowerment, (NICE) is a Tennessee not-forprofit corporation dedicated to empowering refugees and immigrants who have resettled in Middle Tennessee.
+Nashville International Center for Empowerment is a Tennessee not-for-profit corporation dedicated to empowering refugees and immigrants who have resettled in Middle Tennessee.
 NICE provides direct social services and educational programs in adult education, career development, social adjustment, emergency services, youth development, health and nutrition services and resettlement and placement.
-The Community Enhancement Funds were used to serve over 400 refugees and immigrants under adult education program.